 What you need to know about CT scans for children – a resource for parents and carers

-The 'What you need to know about CT scans for children' explains the benefits, the risks and questions you and your child can ask healthcare professionals.
+The 'What you need to know about CT scans for children' brochure explains the benefits, the risks and questions you and your child can ask healthcare professionals.
 It also explains what you can do to prepare your child for a CT scan if it is needed.
 It's companion poster ‘Your Child and CT Scans’ includes questions and ideas for parents and carers to discuss with their child’s doctor.

-These apps use videos, games and cartoons to explain various medical imaging processes and tell children about what they can expect when a CT scan is performed.
+A smartphone/tablet application has been developed for children - Okee in Medical Imaging - by the Royal Children’s Hospital, Melbourne.
+This app use videos, games and cartoons to explain various medical imaging processes and tell children about what they can expect when a CT scan is performed.

 The Royal Children’s Hospital, Melbourne has produced a four-minute YouTube video ‘Having a CT scan of your chest'.
 It is a kids-focused video that shows a child experiencing the CT scanning process.